ric2b/Vivaldi-browser/chromium/ash/README.md

 same directory as the class under test (e.g. //ash/foo rather than //ash/test).
 Test code uses namespace ash; there is no special "test" namespace.

-Mus+ash
+Mustash
 ----------
 Ash is transitioning to use the mus window server and gpu process, found in
 //services/ui.
 Ash continues to use aura, but aura is backed by mus.
-Code to support mus is found in //ash/mus.
+Code to support mus is found in the ash directory.
 There should be relatively few differences between the pure aura and the aura-mus versions of ash.
 Ash can by run in mus mode by passing the --mus command line flag.

 Ash is also transitioning to run as a mojo service in its own process.
 This means that code in chrome cannot call into ash directly, but must use the mojo